kataya/Folder-Watcher-Service/README.md

 `python RenameFolderService.py install`

+To start service, in command line

+`python RenameFolderService.py start`

+To stop service, in command line

+`python RenameFolderService.py stop`

+To restart service, in command line

+`python RenameFolderService.py restart`

 If later, you want to change path, after changing the hardcoded path, update service in command line: